-- (5) If the defendant engaged in the trafficking of firearms, increase by 4 levels. - (6) If the defendant used or possessed any firearm or ammunition in connection with another felony offense; or possessed or transferred any firearm or ammunition with knowledge, intent, or reason to believe that it would be used or possessed in connection with another felony offense, increase by 4 levels.
-If the resulting offense level is less than level 18, increase to level 18. - (7) If a recordkeeping offense reflected an effort to conceal a substantive offense involving firearms or ammunition, increase to the offense level for the substantive offense.
+- (5) If the defendant engaged in the trafficking of firearms, increase by 4 levels. - (6) If the defendant- - (A) possessed any firearm or ammunition while leaving or attempting to leave the United States, or possessed or transferred any firearm or ammunition with knowledge, intent, or reason to believe that it would be transported out of the United States; or increase by 4 levels.
+If the resulting offense level is less than level 18, increase to level 18.